elves/elvish/website/home.md

         a shell?
       </p>
       <p>
         You no longer have to make a choice.
+Press
-Press <span class="key">Ctrl-N</span> to start exploring directories and
+        <kbd>Ctrl-N</kbd> to start exploring directories and
         preview files, with the full power of a shell still under your fingertip.
       </p>